langchr86/homesensor/software/README.md

 This is also helpfull to notify the user about low power because the sensor data will become sparse.
-That behavior is triggered because of the maximum readout interval is much longer then the expiration time of individual sensor data in home assistant.
+That behavior is triggered because of the maximum readout interval is much longer than the expiration time of individual sensor data in home assistant.